cristobal-GC/pypsa-spain/docs/configuration.rst

 Configuration
 ##########################################

-Features included in PyPSA-Spain are configured in a new block within a ``config/config.yaml`` file.
+Features included in PyPSA-Spain are configured in a new block within the ``config/config_ES.yaml`` file.